-This is why the NBCC assigns the same flame-spread and smoke developed rating to common materials such as plywood, lumber and gypsum wallboard whether they are unfinished or covered with paint, varnish or cellulosic wallpaper as shown previously in Table 1.
+This is why the NBC assigns the same flame-spread and smoke developed rating to common materials such as plywood, lumber and gypsum wallboard whether they are unfinished or covered with paint, varnish or cellulosic wallpaper.

 There are also special fire-retardant paints and coatings that can substantially reduce the flame-spread rating of an interior surface.
 These coatings are particularly useful when rehabilitating an older building to reduce the flame-spread rating of finish materials to acceptable levels, especially for those areas requiring a flame-spread rating no greater than 25.

-In general, the NBCC sets the maximum flame-spread rating for interior wall and ceiling finishes at 150, which can be met by most wood products.
+In general, the NBC sets the maximum flame-spread rating for interior wall and ceiling finishes at 150, which can be met by most wood products.

-For example, 6 mm Douglas Fir plywood may be unfinished, painted, varnished or covered with conventional cellulosic wallpaper.
+For example, 6 mm (1/4 in) Douglas Fir plywood may be unfinished, painted, varnished or covered with conventional cellulosic wallpaper.
 This has been found to be acceptable on the basis of actual fire experience.